 The same spray bottle you use for your glass can also be used for killing weeds.
 How great is that?!
 Straight up vinegar will absolutely kill those pesky weeds, but be careful not to spray the grass as it will likely die along with them.

-Carpet Stain Remover
+7. Carpet Stain Remover

 My favorite recipe for removing carpet stains I actually discovered when I needed to clean up a MAJOR coffee stain off my carpet.
 Keep in mind this works for fresh stains only, so you'll need to have this handy for any mishaps.
 The recipe consists of:

-Clean a Scorched Pan
+8. Clean a Scorched Pan

-Whenever I have pot or pan that has been severely burned, I pour full-strength vinegar into the pan, allowing it to cover all the burned spots.
+Whenever I have a pot or pan that has been severely burned, I pour full-strength vinegar into the pan, allowing it to cover all the burned spots.
 Then I bring the vinegar to a boil for 10 minutes (with windows open) and leave it to soak overnight.
 After the soak, I scrub out what I can and if need be repeat the process.

 © 2019 Melanie